Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Simulation

 The system is initialized at $x_1=1$ and $x_2=-1$.
 Let $\alpha_\theta = 3$.
-Algorithm 1 is implemented by using the MATLAB Statistics and Machine Learning Toolbox, setting the EI in \eqref{eq:66} as an acquisition function.
-Fig.~\ref{Fig10CL} shows that the lifted state estimation error of the base learner for $\theta = \{ 1,2,4,9\} $ has converged to zero in finite time.
-The evolution of the lifted states trajectories is described in Fig.~\ref{Fig3CL}.
-The finite time convergence of the base learner parameters

-to the true values $A^*$ and $B^*$ during online learning has been shown in Fig.~\ref{Fig8CL} and Fig.~\ref{Fig2CL} .
+MATLAB Statistics and Machine Learning Toolbox is used to implement Algorithm 1, with the EI in \eqref{eq:66} serving as an acquisition function.
+The meta cost $J^R$ vs iteration $i$ of Algorithm 1 is illustrated in Fig.~\ref{FigBys1}.
+Fig.~\ref{Fig10CL} shows that, within finite time, the lifted state estimation error of the base learner for $\theta = \{ 1,2,4,9\} $ has been zeroed out.
+The lifted states trajectories evolution is described in Fig.~\ref{Fig3CL}.
+The convergence of the base learner parameters { } to the true values $A^*$ and $B^*$ within finite time and during online learning has been shown in Fig.~\ref{Fig8CL} and Fig.~\ref{Fig2CL} .

 For the case of $\theta = \{1,2,4,8\}$, the finite time convergence of the base learner parameters